AbNeil/List-of-algorithms-used-in-generative-AI/README.md

 [MusicLM](https://google-research.github.io/seanet/musiclm/examples/): by Google for high-quality music generation.

+Max Hilsdorf's project uses Shapley values to understand how AI systems tag new music tracks by analyzing the presence of specific instruments. https://github.com/MaxHilsdorf/music_stem_shapley_values
+Leonie Monigatti's article focuses on the BirdCLEF2022 Kaggle competition, where participants created classifiers for bird-song recordings.
+The approach involves converting audio waveforms into mel spectrograms for deep learning  models.https://www.kaggle.com/competitions/birdclef-2022 https://github.com/MaxHilsdorf/music_stem_shapley_values/blob/main/README.md https://www.kaggle.com/code/jingwora1/birdclef2022-united
+Bildea Ana demonstrates how to transcribe audio using OpenAI's Whisper model on Hugging Face, then summarizes it using the BART encoder.
+This method can be applied to various audio files, but always double-check copyright and license status.
+Luís Roque's project relies on Whisper for transcription and then uses [PyAnnotate](https://github.com/pyannote/pyannote-audio) for speaker diarization, which segments speech by different speakers. https://www.kaggle.com/datasets/xhlulu/bart-models-hugging-face-model-repository

 [Jukebox](https://openai.com/blog/jukebox/): a neural net that generates music, including rudimentary singing, as raw audio in a variety of genres and artist styles.
 We’re releasing the model weights and code, along with a tool to explore the generated samples.